Joel-Barratt/Eukaryotyping/README.md

 ```bash
 Rscript run.r
 ```
-> This will analyze 99 samples and produce a a pairwise matrix that can be used for downstream analysis.
+> This will analyze 99 samples and produce a pairwise matrix of distances that can be used for downstream analysis.

 ## Additional Information

-For additional detailed inforamation about how the Eukaryotyping algorithm works:
+For additional detailed information on how these algorithms work:

-Please read [BACKGROUND](background.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [BACKGROUND](background.md) for details on our code of conduct, and the process for submitting pull requests.